UtrechtUniversity/researchcloud-items/docs/roles/nginx_uwsgi.md

 ## Description

-The playbook can be run in two modes:
+The role can be executed in two modes:

 1. (Default) Install `uwsgi` and its Python3 plugin via the system package manager (`apt`).
 2. Use a pre-existing `uwsgi` installation in a `venv`.
 To use this mode, set the `uwsgi_venv` variable to the location of venv already containing `uwsgi`.